 Who's Who in the ABC

-Kath is passionate about sport and its powerful positive impact on body and mind.
-She has loved the mountains and climbing since she was a child and is now enjoying introducing her own young children to her friendly local wall.
+Kath is passionate about sport and its powerful positive impact on the body and mind.
+She has loved the mountains and climbing since she was a child and is now enjoying introducing her own children to her friendly local wall, NICAS and the outdoors.

 Duncan is a relative new comer to the industry, becoming CEO at the Castle Climbing Centre in December 2015, but he has been climbing indoors and out for the past 20 years.
 As a passionate, if not accomplished climber, Duncan jumped at the chance to run one of the country’s biggest and busiest climbing walls.